This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 Contact Your Web Host

-If none of the above methods work and the error persists, contact your web hosting company and let them know what actions you are taking before the error occurs.
+If none of the above methods work and the error persists, contact your web hosting provider and let them know what actions you are taking before the error occurs.
 They may be able to help you fix this.

 In addition to the information above, check out this video on how to fix the WordPress “Are you sure you want to do this” error from the team at MyThemeShop: